alexkasema/alx-higher_level_programming/0x0B-python-input_output/README.md

 A class Student that defines a student.
 Public method that retrieves a dictionary representation of a Student instance.
 # 12-pascal_triangle.py
 Pascal's Triangle
+# 100-append_after.py
+A function that inserts a line of text to a file, after each line containing a specific string.